 The Magazine Manager by Mirabel Technologies (www.mirabeltechnologies.com) was one of the first web-based CRMs made specifically for the publishing industry.

-It’s an enterprise-level magazine management software used by over 23,000 publications and media products in 25 countries.
+It’s an enterprise-level magazine management software used by more than 24,000 publications and media products in 25 countries.
 It has the most positive reviews by software industry review site Capterra and offers a suite of compatible products.

 The popularity of the software stems from a rich features suite and its understanding of the publishing vertical.

-Some of The Magazine Manager’s features include the following:
+Some of The Magazine Manager’s features that make it the perfect CRM software for publishing include:

 Users of The Magazine Manager frequently point out that the integration of publishing production and order data gives this publishing CRM a significant advantage over generic customer relationship management platforms.